Galvanic isolation

 Galvanic isolation is a principle of isolating functional sections of electrical systems to prevent current flow; no direct conduction path is permitted.

-Energy or information can still be exchanged between the sections by other means, such as capacitive, inductive, radiative, optical, acoustic or mechanical.
+Energy or information can still be exchanged between the sections by other means, such as capacitive, inductive, radiative, optical, acoustic, or mechanical coupling.

 Galvanic isolation is used where two or more electric circuits must communicate, but their grounds may be at different potentials.
 It is an effective method of breaking ground loops by preventing unwanted current from flowing between two units sharing a ground conductor.
 Galvanic isolation is also used for safety, preventing accidental electric shocks.

 Methods

 Transformer

+Transformers are probably the most common means of galvanic isolation.
+They are almost universally used in power supplies because they are a mature technology that can carry significant power.
+They are also used to isolate data signals in Ethernet over twisted pair.
 Transformers couple by magnetic flux.
-The primary and secondary windings of a transformer are not connected to each other (an autotransformer has a conductive connection between its windings and so does not provide isolation).
+Except for the autotransformer, the primary and secondary windings of a transformer are not electrically connected to each other.
 The voltage difference that may safely be applied between windings without risk of breakdown (the isolation voltage) is specified in kilovolts by an industry standard.
-The same applies to transductors.
-While transformers are usually used to change voltages, isolation transformers with a 1:1 ratio are used in safety applications.
+The same applies to magnetic amplifiers and transductors.
+While transformers are usually used to step up or step down the voltages, isolation transformers with a 1:1 ratio are used mostly in safety applications while keeping the voltage the same.

 If two electronic systems have a common ground, they are not galvanically isolated.
-The common ground might not normally and intentionally have connection to functional poles, but might become connected.
+The common ground might not normally and intentionally have a connection to functional poles, but might become connected.
 For this reason isolation transformers do not supply a GND/earth pole.

 Opto-isolator

-Opto-isolators transmit information by light waves.
+Opto-isolators transmit information by modulating light.
 The sender (light source) and receiver (photosensitive device) are not electrically connected.
 Typically they are held in place within a matrix of transparent, insulating plastic or within an integrated circuit.
+Optical isolation is generally very limited in power capacity, but it can carry very high speed data signals.
+A common use is for the feedback signal in a switching power supply, with the actual power transmitted through a high-frequency transformer.

 Capacitor

-Capacitors allow alternating current (AC) to flow, but block direct current; they couple ac signals between circuits at different direct voltages.
+Capacitors allow alternating current (AC) to flow but block direct current (DC); they capacitively couple AC signals between circuits that may or may not be at different DC voltages.

+Although isolated power is usually done with a transformer, it can also be done with capacitors and an H-bridge driver when the constraints of size and cost favor capacitors.
 Where capacitors are used for isolation from power supply circuits, they may carry special ratings to indicate they cannot fail in a short-circuit, possibly connecting a device to high voltage or presenting an electrical shock hazard.
+Ideally, where shock hazard safety is required, either other means of isolation should be used in place of capacitors or its value should be properly calculated per safety standards, as there is always a current flow through the capacitor when connected in any AC circuit in series configuration.